-OK, my answer won’t make you happy.
-You should have minimum number of slides as possible, to get your point across.
-That means your focus should not be on presenting the information, not using PowerPoint as a clutch.
+OK…my answer may not make you happy.
+You should have the minimum number of slides possible to get your point across.
+That means your focus should not be on presenting the information, not using PowerPoint as a crutch.

-So, instead of having 25 slides in a 60 minute presentation, try having only five slides.
+So, instead of having 25 slides in a 60 minute presentation, try having only five.

-You can keep the other 20 slides at the end of the presentation and an appendix.
-In case someone asks a very specific question, you can always pull a more detailed explanation.
-Else, keep it minimum and focus on interacting with your audience.
+You can keep the other 20 slides for the end of the presentation as an appendix.
+If someone asks a very specific question, you can always provide a more detailed explanation.
+Otherwise, keep it to a minimum and focus on interacting with your audience.

-People will thank you for that.
+People will thank you for it.
 Trust me!

 #6 – Rodrigo, what should I do if the s***t hits the fan?
 Excuse my French.

 Seriously, this will happen sooner or later in your career.
-As you gain experience, you are assigned to more complex projects.
+As you gain experience, you will be assigned more complex projects.
 The more complex the projects, the higher the risks.
 The higher the risks, the greater the responsibilities.
-At some point, you will be faced with a crisis or an extreme episode.
-This could be that your new system went into production and nothing else works anymore, or your project ran out of budget, or a major issue happened.
-In essence, you are faced with a BIG problem.
+At some point, you will face a crisis or extreme episode.
+It could be that your new system went into production but nothing works anymore, or your project ran out of budget, or a major issue came up.
+In essence, you are faced with a HUMONGOUS problem.

-In these moments, you need to know that this is the time when you’ll see people’s real faces.
+It’s at these times when you will see people for who they really are.
 Take this as a unique opportunity to be that person who has the cool temperament and is keeping things in check.
-You can be suddenly surrounded by people running around like headless chickens, but if you keep your cool, you will be the only one who can see things objectively.
-Also, remember that the sun will always come up in the horizon the next day and everything passes with time, with better days to come.
+You might be suddenly surrounded by people running around like chickens with their heads cut off.
+If you keep your cool, you will be the only one who can see things objectively.
+Also, remember that the sun always rises in the morning and everything passes with time, with better days to come.
 Take that into consideration.